 Here are some non-vegetarian food options for your 14-month-old baby:

 Here are some other food items that can be included in your baby’s diet:

 How Much Should a 14-Month-Old Eat?

 At 14 months of age, your baby should consume approximately three main meals and two snacks in a day.
-On average, some 40 calories per inch of your baby’s height is an average amount of calories that your baby should be consuming.
+On average, some 40 calories per inch of your baby’s height is the average amount of calories that your baby should be consuming.
 The calories should come from fresh fruits, vegetables, dairy and protein for optimal growth and development.
 Calcium is one of the essential nutrients for your baby and, thus, milk should be an important part of the baby’s diet.
-Choose whole milk for your baby and if you are wondering how much whole milk should be given in a day, well, do not feed more than 16 to 24 ounces of whole milk to avoid any kind of iron deficiencies.
+Choose whole milk for your baby, and if you are wondering how much whole milk should be given in a day, well, do not feed more than 16 to 24 ounces to avoid any kind of iron deficiencies.

 14-Month-Old Feeding Schedule